igomezv/igomezv.github.io/code.md

 - [crann](#crann)

-You can visit my [GitHub profile](https://github.com/igomezv) to explore additional projects, as well as materials from tutorials, courses, and workshops I have taught.
+You can visit my [GitHub profile](https://github.com/igomezv) to explore additional projects, as well as materials from tutorials, courses, and workshops.

 -----------------------------------------------------------